 In 2011, the Malawian Ministry of Health developed a pragmatic public health approach to improve the low antiretroviral coverage among pregnant women in Malawi and implemented the “Option B+” protocol.
 Option B+ provides universal lifelong antiretroviral therapy (ART) for all HIV-infected pregnant and breastfeeding women, regardless of CD4 cell count and/or WHO clinical stage.
 Following the national implementation of Option B+ the antiretroviral coverage among pregnant women in Malawi increased from 49% in 2011 to 85% in 2014 and numerous countries have adopted the Option B+ policy.
 After completing a Master’s degree in Sociology at Goldsmiths, University of London Andreas joined the ISPM in 2012, where he completed a PhD in Epidemiology.
 His PhD project evaluated the effectiveness of Malawi’s “Option B+” and specifically the project identified challenges to program success, and incorporated plans to carry out appropriate interventions.

-Using data from IeDEA-SA cohorts, Cleophas’s PhD work will focus on antiretroviral drug resistance among patients failing protease inhibitor-based second-line treatment.
-HIV drug susceptibility for each participant will be predicted using the Stanford algorithm and will be categorized as susceptible, low level resistance, intermediate resistance, or high level resistance Furthermore, he will assess the factors associated with drug resistance mutations at second-line failure.
-He will evaluate early treatment response to third-line treatment focusing mainly on viral, immunological and clinical outcomes.
-Outcomes will be assessed at 24, 48 and 96 weeks post third-line commencement.
-He will assess the cost effectiveness of third-line treatment by extending our existing simulation model to compare different strategies after second-line ART failure similar to a previous modelling study done by Ouattara et al. Cleophas currently works as a Medical Officer at Newlands Clinic in Harare, Zimbabwe.
+Using data from IeDEA-SA cohorts, Cleophas’s PhD work focused on antiretroviral drug resistance among patients failing protease inhibitor-based second-line treatment.
+HIV drug susceptibility for each participant was predicted using the Stanford algorithm and was categorized as susceptible, low level resistance, intermediate resistance, or high level resistance Furthermore, he assessed the factors associated with drug resistance mutations at second-line failure.
+He evaluated early treatment response to third-line treatment focusing mainly on viral, immunological and clinical outcomes.
+Outcomes was assessed at 24, 48 and 96 weeks post third-line commencement.
+He assessed the cost effectiveness of third-line treatment by extending our existing simulation model to compare different strategies after second-line ART failure similar to a previous modelling study done by Ouattara et al. Cleophas currently works as a Medical Officer at Newlands Clinic in Harare, Zimbabwe.
 Newlands Clinic is a private, not for profit organization run by Swiss AIDS Care International-Zimbabwe.
 The Clinic works in partnership with the Zimbabwe Ministry of Health and Child Care to provide comprehensive HIV treatment and Care to the vulnerable members of society at no cost to the patient.

 In developing countries, 9% of the population is now older than 60.
 In 2050 this will double to 19%.
 In sub-Saharan Africa (SSA), the HIV-positive population is also aging.
 Even if the number of people covered by ART is estimated conservatively, there will be 9 million people over 50 living with HIV by 2040.
 However, if treatment coverage expands at its current rate, this number will rise.
 Despite the amount of attention received by the HIV epidemic in SSA, there is little information about HIV infection among older adults, or on the burden of HIV and disease outcomes among the elderly in low-income settings.
 Catrina’s goal is to improve our understanding of HIV among the elderly in SSA by evaluating access to treatment and therapy outcomes in elderly HIV patients in Malawi, and comparing these outcomes to those of younger patients.
-Currently, she is working as a PhD student at the ISPM, focusing on elderly people, NCDs and HIV in the context of resource limited settings.
+Catrina finished her PhD at the ISPM, focusing on elderly people, NCDs and HIV in the context of resource limited settings.